AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/marketo.md

 description: The tables below contains the mappings between the fields in the Marketo datasets and their corresponding XDM fields.
 ---

-# (Alpha) [!DNL Marketo Engage] Field Mappings
+# (Beta) [!DNL Marketo Engage] Field Mappings

 >[!IMPORTANT]
 >
->The [!DNL Marketo] source is currently in alpha.
+>The [!DNL Marketo] source is currently in beta.
 Its features and the documentation are subject to change.

 The tables below contain the mappings between the fields in the nine [!DNL Marketo] datasets and their corresponding Experience Data Model (XDM) fields.